tiipotto/trivial_log/README.md

 ## [Stdout+JSON](./examples/json.rs)
-An "advanced" configuration that shows how to log normal human-readable messages to stdout but also prepare a json for "sending" to for example a log server.
-The example does not include the actual sending part and only prints the json to stdout.
-You can easily replace this with a communication library of your choosing.
+An "advanced" configuration that shows how to log normal human-readable messages to stdout but shows how to prepare a json object for "processing" (eg to a log server).

 ```rust
 /// This serves as an example of how your json entity may look like.